 My name is Gugu and I am co-founder of logosophical.com together with my cousin Lungile (Lulu).
 I was born in Swaziland, spent my formative years (a decade to be precise) in Harare, Zimbabwe and am presently a proud South African citizen and resident.
-This set of circumstances means that besides English, I am also fluent in SiSwati (because fate would have it that we left Swaziland at an age where my linguistic competence was fully developed), proficient in ChiShona and by virtue of my mother-tongue proficiency in SiSwati, near fluent in IsiZulu.
+This set of circumstances means that besides English, I am also fluent in SiSwati, sufficiently proficient in ChiShona, and by virtue of my mother-tongue proficiency in SiSwati, also fluent in IsiZulu.
 Because I live in Pretoria, I am also not-too-bad in Sepedi.
 Whew…

-I am born again, Spirit-filled and my heart has been healed and completed by the Father’s love through Christ.
-I have had and continue to have a real, personal experience of its power, depth, width and height and am simply blown away to think that what I have experienced is just the tip of the iceberg!
+I am born again and Spirit-filled through Christ.
+My heart is constantly being healed and worked on by the Father’s love.
+To this end, I have had and continue to have a real and personal experience of its power, depth, width and height, and am simply blown away to think that what I have experienced is just the tip of the iceberg!
 (Ephesians 3: 17-19 AMP).
 This love, this relationship, this grace, is what keeps me going through the rollercoaster that is life.
 True story.
 God has kept me even when I didn’t want to be kept.
-I’m no perfect or role model Christian; just striving to grow into all that He has called me to be, a day at a time.
+I’m no perfect or role model Christian – just striving to grow into all that He has called me to be, a day at a time.

 I am interested in all manner of things, the individual pull of which wax and wane as I go through life.
 I have learnt to see, define and accept myself as I am, in the now.

 My social motto is that the personal is political and I see and make sense of the world through the lens of my lived experiences.
 I am a staunch proponent of the black person’s quest for self-definition and emancipation.
 I will perhaps rub some up the wrong way for my obstinate “radicalism” in this regard, but that is how the cookie crumbles in these matters.